 - On the basis of the physical form, the market has been bifurcated into anhydrous and aqueous ammonia.

 - Based on the end use, the market has been divided into urea, ammonium phosphate fertilizers, industrial and others.

 - On the geographical front, the market is classified into Gujarat, Maharashtra, Rajasthan and others.

 - The competitive landscape of the industry has been examined in the report with the detailed profiles of the key player.
-Some of these players include Chambal Fertilisers and Chemicals Limited, Gujarat Narmada Valley Fertilizers Company Ltd., Indian Farmers Fertiliser Cooperative Limited (IFFCO), Krishak Bharati Cooperative Ltd (KRIBHCO), Nagarjuna Fertilizers and Chemicals Limited, Rashtriya Chemicals and Fertilizers Limited and Southern Petrochemical Industries Corporation (SPIC) Limited.
+Some of these players include Chambal Fertilisers and Chemicals Limited, Gujarat Narmada Valley Fertilisers and Chemicals, Indian Farmers Fertiliser Cooperative Limited (IFFCO), Krishak Bharati Cooperative Ltd (KRIBHCO), Nagarjuna Fertilizers and Chemicals Limited, Rashtriya Chemicals and Fertilizers Limited and Southern Petrochemicals Industries Limited (SPIC).